Make Your Own Veggie Plate

 Olive oil

-Preheat oven to 425 degrees.
-In a medium bowl, toss cauliflower with olive oil, paprika and cumin.
-Add the cauliflower to a cookie sheet and stir around every 5 minutes until cauliflower begins to caramelize.
+Preheat the oven to 425 degrees.
+Toss the cauliflower with olive oil, paprika, and cumin in a medium bowl.
+Add the cauliflower to a cookie sheet and stir every 5 minutes until it begins to caramelize.
 Allow to cool.
-Eat as a vegetable side dish with dinner, serve at a party as tapas or bring for an interesting snack for school or work.
+Eat as a vegetable side dish with dinner, serve at a party as tapas, or bring as an exciting snack for school or work.

 Tomato Toasts Topped with Hard Cooked Egg

-This recipe usually calls for roasting the tomatoes, but I think that they are also great added uncooked to the little toasts.
-Depending on how many people you are serving, freeze some of the sliced baguette for later.
-As I mentioned, this makes a great lunch recipe idea or light supper!
-The quantities vary depending on it you are making for one or two!
+This recipe usually calls for roasting the tomatoes, but I think they are also great added uncooked to the little toasts.
+Depending on how many people you serve, save some sliced baguettes for later.
+As mentioned, this makes a great lunch recipe idea or light supper!
+The quantities vary depending on whether you are making one or two!

-1-2 hard cooked egg (you can leave off the egg and top with a piece of Smiling Hara’s tempeh, No Evil Foods Plant Meat or marinated tofu
+1-2 hard-cooked eggs (you can leave off the egg and top with a piece of Smiling Hara’s tempeh, No Evil Foods Plant Meat, or marinated tofu

 1/2-1 teaspoon marjoram